atirut-w/zdk/.github/instructions/cc.instructions.md

 # General Guidelines
 - The main compiler codes and the codegen driver must be target-agnostic.
-- Target-specific implementations should be placed in their own codegen files.
+- Target-specific implementations must be put in target implementations, and not the main codegen driver.

 # Code Generation
 - Each codegen action must map to a C construct or a subset of C constructs.